teamfacet/facet-blog/content/posts/i-cheated-on-my-microsoft-interview.md

 In 2004 I was a senior majoring in Computer Engineering at Brigham Young University.
 The tech industry hadn’t yet fully recovered from the bubble bursting and so programming jobs were pretty hard to come by.
 I was applying for jobs everywhere, but just couldn’t seem to get an interview.

-One day, I saw a flier pinned to the mostly empty job board in the Computer Science department.
+One day, I saw a flyer pinned to the mostly empty job board in the Computer Science department.
 It said that Microsoft would be coming to the campus for a job fair.
-I immediately sent my resume to the email address on the flier, not expecting to hear anything back.
+I immediately sent my resume to the email address on the flyer, not expecting to hear anything back.

 A few days later, to my surprise, I got an email from a recruiter at Microsoft.
 She invited me to a 15 minute interview with a Microsoft representative during the career fair.
 I was thrilled!
 This would be my first real job interview ever.